MrPidazzo/04_BattleTank/README.md

-# 04_BattleTank
-An open-world head-to-head fight with simple AI, terrain and advanced control system in Unreal 4.
+#Battle Tanks

+Open world tank game built with Unreal 4.

+This game was built as part of a Udemy course on game development.